 BEFORE YOU CUSTOMIZE YOUR ERP SYSTEM…

 Virtually all modern ERP software has the capability for customization.
-Some of that capability is internal to the ERP package, and requires no special skillset other than a bit of training on that feature subset.
-At the most complex level, customizations can be provided by companies who specialize in development service for your software.
+Some of that capability is internal to the ERP package and requires no special skillset other than a bit of training on that feature subset.
+At the most complex level, customizations can be provided by companies that specialize in development service for your software.

 It is unusual to have one or more mission-critical gaps in your existing system, unless you’ve grown significantly since the most recent ERP acquisition, or if that acquisition process was flawed.
 So, most of your projects will fall into the first two categories.

 Here are some questions to ask yourself, before embarking on a customization project:

 1. What does your ideal ERP business process look like?
 List everything that will help you achieve your perfect outcome:

 b) Critical data that is necessary for you to storec) Reports

 d) Any improvements to updates or notifications

 2. How does your ERP system differ from that ideal?
 Include marked up screens and reports, etc.